AdvancedCustomFields/docs/fields/wysiwyg-editor.md

   Defers initialization of editor until editor is clicked instead of on page load.
 This is useful to speed up load times.

 ## Template usage
-The Wysiwyg editor field will return your content formatted for HTML in the same manner that [the_content()](https://developer.wordpress.org/reference/functions/get_the_content/) does.
+The Wysiwyg editor field will return your content formatted for HTML in the same manner that [the_content()](https://developer.wordpress.org/reference/functions/the_content/) does.

 ### Basic display
-This example demonstrates how to display your Wysiwyg field's content.
+This example demonstrates how to display a Wysiwyg field's content.
 ```
-<?php the_field('wysiwyg_test'); ?>
+<?php the_field('product_summary'); ?>
 ```

 ## Notes

-### the_content filter
+### The acf_the_content filter
+When loading a Wysiwyg field value, the value is passed through a filter `acf_the_content` to apply HTML formatting.
+This filter, closely based on the WordPress [the_content](https://codex.wordpress.org/Plugin_API/Filter_Reference/the_content) filter, is used instead to avoid unwanted recursion issues.

-The Wysiwyg field uses the [the_content](https://codex.wordpress.org/Plugin_API/Filter_Reference/the_content) filter to format its value into HTML.
-ACF uses its own `acf_the_content` filter that closely mimics the one found in WP core.
-If you are using the `the_content` filter to modify content, please be sure to add your filter to `acf_the_content` as well.
-This will avoid recursion and asset loading issues caused by calling the `the_content` filter multiple times.
+If you are using the `the_content` filter to modify content, please be sure to also filter `acf_the_content` as well.